cis2131/CoreBit/replit.md

-# Network Topology Manager - The Dude
+# CoreBit - Network Topology Manager

 ## Overview

-"The Dude" is a modern, web-based network management application designed to replicate and enhance Mikrotik's original "The Dude" functionality.
+CoreBit is a modern, web-based network management application inspired by Mikrotik's original "The Dude" functionality.
 It provides an interactive canvas for mapping network topology, managing Mikrotik and generic SNMP devices, and visualizing real-time device status.

 The project aims to offer a professional-grade tool for network administrators to efficiently monitor, map, and manage their network infrastructure.
 Key capabilities include drag-and-drop device placement, multi-map support for organizing network segments, and automated device probing for discovery and status updates.